sovity/authority-portal/deployment-prod/FEATURE_LIST.md

 ### Participant Admin

-Inherits rights from `Participant Curator`.
+- Inherits rights from `Participant Curator`
+- Default role, when creating a new organization.

 ### Participant Curator

-Inherits rights from `Participant User`.
+- Inherits rights from `Participant User`

 #### Section: My Organization